 Should I reduce my price to the lowest? – a question we often get asked by our customers.

-However, the Amazon’s Prime Day is all about deals.
+However, Amazon’s Prime Day is all about deals.
 Shoppers come on Amazon with the mindset of getting a discount or landing a huge deal.
 Offering discounts and deals encourage the shopper to add the product to his cart.

 On the other hand, even if you are not able to discount the product, give them the reason to buy your product.